 The value of a connected data-driven strategy

 One approach is to start making (better) use of the data you already have access to: your first party data.
-This is the information that you get directly from customers — through CRM, website analytics, sales, and more — and should always be used in a privacy-safe and responsible way in line with local regulations.
+This is the information that you get directly from customers — through CRM, website analytics, sales, and more — which should always be used in a privacy-safe and responsible way in line with local regulations.

 This kind of data is particularly useful to marketers, because it’s unique to your business and gives you clear insights into your customers and the types of products or services they ultimately want.
 Leveraging this data also helps you build better online experiences — providing value for your customers — and resulting in more conversions and a higher return on investment.